 A Comport-like interface will also be provided to interface each DSP to the PCI bridge.
 The differences between this interface and a standard Comport is the 64-bit data path and the FIFO buffering depth.
 The 64-bit data path from each DSP EMIFA, through the FPGA, to the PCI bus allows for maximum performance using currently established software implementations.
 The interface between the FPGA and PCI bridge is determined by the speed grade of the QL5064 device that is ordered.
-This will be a minimum of 60MHz, and typically 66MHz.
+This will be a minimum of 60MHz, and typically 64MHz across all temperature ranges2.